 My favorite scoot is south along Highway 285 through Bailey.
-You’ll ride through small towns, elevations and passes, including Kenosha, before sloping down into Jefferson and Fairplay.
-Be prepared from some wind as you pass wide open spaces and ranches from Fairplay to Highway 24 and the outskirts of Buena Vista.
+You’ll ride through small towns, elevations, and passes, including Kenosha, before sloping down into Jefferson and Fairplay.
+Be prepared for some wind as you pass wide open spaces and ranches from Fairplay to Highway 24 and the outskirts of Buena Vista.
 Turn right and pass through Buena Vista on Highway 24.

 In BV (as the locals call Buena Vista), our favorite stop is the Lariat Bar.
 Built in 1885, the Lariat Bar features hardwood floors, tin ceilings, and exposed brick walls.
 It’s like traveling back to the mining days of the late 19th century.
 But better as the beer is cold and the burgers are tasty!

 Explore the Colorado ski resort towns of Aspen and Snowmass

 Descend into the ritzy town of Aspen, which welcomes motorcyclists with free parking on each block within 2 feet of the No Parking Anytime sign.